Easy, Affordable Eco-friendly Wedding Planning Tips

 Tip No. 4 – Avoid Food Waste at Your Wedding Reception

-There’s few worse feelings than tossing food that was carefully prepared but not even touched, whether it’s your wedding day or a regular weeknight at home.
+There’s few feelings that are worse than tossing food that was carefully prepared but not even touched, whether it’s on your wedding day or a regular weeknight at home.
 As you conduct eco-friendly wedding planning research and start meeting with caterers, here are some helpful questions you can ask: How much food do you recommend for this number of guests?
 Which foods are most popular during the season I’m planning to host my wedding?
 Where are your ingredients sourced from?
 Asking your wedding caterer these environmentally conscious questions will ensure the least amount of food waste at your wedding and support the sustainability of your wedding.
 And if you still end up with leftovers on your big day, call your local food bank and ask if you can donate them!

-Tip No. 5 – Ask Your Wedding Florist Not to Use Floral Foam (A Toxic Plastic)
+Tip No. 5 – Ask Your Wedding Florist Not to Use Floral Foam

 If you’re asking the question, ‘What in the world is floral foam?’ then keep reading!
-Floral foam, or Oasis, is the green styrofoam material that many florists use to as the base of their floral arrangements.
+Floral foam, or Oasis, is the green styrofoam material that many florists use as the base of floral arrangements.
 Essentially, floral foam is a non-biodegradable plastic.
 Not only is floral foam terrible for the environment, it also contains toxic chemicals like formaldehyde and carbon black that can harm the florist and anyone who handles the stuff.
 Naturally, you’ll want to avoid flower foam if you are intent on carrying out eco-friendly wedding planning.
 Ask your wedding florist if they use a new version of floral foam that is biodegradable or if they can use other eco-friendly alternatives.